Scroll to top

 An important step is education and awareness.
 Healthcare professionals and those they serve need to understand gender bias, how we all hold these biases, and how they impact healthcare.

-An American Medical Association (AMA) article suggests nourishing education with research and workforce development, with the goal of showing how it’s possible to integrate sex and gender into basic science and clinical research platforms.
-They also advocate for sponsorship, including how to discuss sex and gender in medical research, and consequently, journals.
+An American Medical Association (AMA) article suggests nourishing education with research and workforce development.
+The goal would be to show how it’s possible to integrate sex and gender into basic science and clinical research platforms.
+They also advocate for sponsorship, including how to discuss sex and gender in medical research and journals.

 Concretely, there must be more sex and gender diversity in research.
-While women currently reflect about 50% of participants in NIH-supported clinical research, the same does not apply for all studies, nor does it erase decades of male-only research.
+Women currently reflect about 50% of participants in NIH-supported clinical research.
+However, the same does not apply for all studies, nor does it erase decades of male-only research.

-We’re calling on health organizations and researchers to prioritize sex and gender diversity in any relevant studies, as well as fund research to fill in the missing knowledge.
+We’re calling on health organizations and researchers to prioritize gender diversity in relevant studies and fund research to fill knowledge gaps.

 If we want to ensure women’s health, we must not only include them in research, but design research specifically for their bodies.